-As the first new-build hotel and casino to open in Downtown for over 20 years, the excitement was imminent.
-However, Circa has some fabulous features that are already attracting record breaking crowds.
+As the first new-build hotel and casino to open in Downtown Las Vegas for over 20 years, the excitement was imminent.
+However, Circa has some fabulous features that are already attracting record-breaking crowds.

 On the roof, giant screen digital TV’s surround the swimming pools for watching sports from the pool.
 What a great idea!
 Sunshine, water, and sports will be a score.
 An additional draw is their plush 1000 seat socially-distanced Sports Book?
 Circa will have a great future as THE Watch Party Hotel destination.

-On the same day that Circa opened, Ceasars Entertainment re-opened their boutique hotel, The Cromwell, as Adults- Only.
-It will be the first adults-only hotel on the Las Vegas Strip.
+On the same day that Circa opened, Ceasars Entertainment re-opened their boutique hotel, The Cromwell, as Adults-Only.
+It is the first adults-only hotel on the Las Vegas Strip.
 This trend is something that will be interesting to watch to see if it expands to other properties.

 Housing In Las Vegas

 Let’s take a look at Las Vegas Valley housing.
 Currently, there are over 200 New Home Communities and about 75 master-planned communities in the valley.
 Condos and townhouses are popular as the price of vacant land has risen for developers.
 A “lock and leave” lifestyle has created a strong demand for high rise condominiums on and off the Las Vegas Strip.